-Data quality statement summary: • The rates have been calculated per 100,000 population for this indicator to assist with interpretation. • Due to the differences in data collection, processing and estimation methods, including survey design and questionnaire, it is recommended that comparisons between workforce data from the National Health Workforce Data Set (NHWDS) and the previous Australian Institute of Health and Welfare (AIHW) Labour Force Survey be made with caution and noted in any analyses. • Results for the indicator are estimates because the survey data have undergone imputation to adjust for non-response.
+Data quality statement summary:

+- The rates have been calculated per 100,000 population for this indicator to assist with interpretation. - Due to the differences in data collection, processing and estimation methods, including survey design and questionnaire, it is recommended that comparisons between workforce data from the National Health Workforce Data Set (NHWDS) and the previous Australian Institute of Health and Welfare (AlHW) Labour Force Survey be made with caution and noted in any analyses. - Results for the indicator are estimates because the survey data have undergone imputation to adjust for non-response.
 It should be noted that any of these adjustments may have introduced some bias in the estimates and any bias is likely to become more pronounced when response rates are low or when estimates are based on a small number of survey records.
-Care should be taken when drawing conclusions about the size of the differences between estimates. • The 2014 allied health workforce indicator data exclude provisional registrants in professions where provisional registration is available (osteopaths, medical radiation practitioners, occupational therapists, pharmacists and psychologists).
-The 2014 medical workforce indicator data exclude provisional registrants. • There is no provisional registration type for dental practitioners (dentists, dental hygienists, dental prosthetists, dental therapists and oral health therapists), nurses and midwives.
-Institutional environment: The Australian Institute of Health and Welfare (AIHW) has calculated this indicator using estimates derived from the National Health Workforce Data Set (NHWDS).
-The NHWDS is developed through the collaboration of three agencies.
+Care should be taken when drawing conclusions about the size of the differences between estimates. - From 2012 medical workforce, occupational therapists and psychologist indicator data exclude provisional registrants. - There is no provisional registration type for dental practitioners (dentists, dental hygienists, dental prosthetists, dental therapists and oral health therapists), nurses and midwives.

+Institutional environment:

+The Australian Institute of Health and Welfare (AlHW) has calculated this indicator using estimates derived from the National Health Workforce Data Set (NHWDS).
+The NHWDS is developed through the collaboration of 3 agencies.

 The Australian Health Practitioner Regulation Agency (AHPRA) is the organisation responsible for the implementation of the National Registration and Accreditation Scheme (NRAS) across Australia, including collecting registration data and administering the workforce surveys.

 Health Workforce Australia was responsible for the development of the health workforce surveys until its closure by the Australian Government on 6 August 2014.
-The Australian Government Department of Health now performs this function.
-The AIHW receives registration and survey data from the AHPRA.
+The Australian Government Department of Health (DoH) now performs this function.
+DoH is a federal government agency that has a diverse set of responsibilities reflected in their vision statement: Better health and wellbeing for all Australians, now and for future generations.

+DoH receives registration and survey data from the AHPRA.
 The registration and workforce survey data are combined, cleansed and adjusted for non-response to form the NHWDS, and the findings reported by profession.
-AIHW is the data custodian of the NHWDS.
+DoH is the data custodian of the NHWDS.
 These data are used for workforce planning, monitoring and reporting.

-The AIHW is an independent corporate Commonwealth entity within the Health portfolio, which is accountable to the Parliament of Australia through the Minister.
-For further information, see the AIHW website.
+DoH provide a copy of the database to states and territories and the AlHW.
+The AlHW is an independent corporate Commonwealth entity within the Health portfolio, which is accountable to the Parliament of Australia through the Minister.
+For further information, see the AlHW website.